rishabhsati94/Nest/README.md

 - Create docker yml file
 - using adminer for db ui
-- if you want to use postgres then use this insted of adminer
+- if you want to use postgres then use this instead of adminer

 ```
   dbadmin: